syt2004/syt2004.github.io/_posts/2026-03-17-acknowledgement.md

 ---
 layout: blog_post
-title: 'Acknowledgement'
+title: 'AI Reasoning, espeically for the Embodied AI reasoning and their works.'
-date: 2026-03-17
+date: 2025-03-17
 tags:
   - Blog
   - Post
   - Tag
 ---

-Thanks to [Yuqing Xie](https://yqxie99.github.io/) and [Kun Chen](https://kwen-chen.github.io/) for the contributions of the blog feature!

-## Section 1
+More details and the article will be found at： https://github.com/syt2004/AI-reasoning